Chamkang6093/Chamkang_Backtest/README.md

 ## Notes
 1. Generally, this backtest system does not support short-selling, please avoid using to prevent from error.
 2. This backtest system does not support futures and options, please avoid using to prevent from error.
-3. The functionalities of each files are as follows:
+3. The functionalities of each file are as follows:
     * main.py - Overall structure of this backtest system.
     * environment.py - The class storing global variables.
     * update.py - The functions updating environment prior to or after each days.